ByBogon/Postgres_Shell_Script/README.md

 ex) vim /var/spool/mail/root

-If you want to apply your updated script for crontab, "systemctl restart crond" will help you out.
+If you want to apply your updated script for crontab, command "systemctl restart crond" will help you out.